 The rerecording of My Reflections breathes new life into the song.
 Despite its twenty year age, it fits well within the album and still feels new.
 Not many bands can say they’ve accomplished such a feat.

 While progressive metal seems to showcase flashy solos and technical unisons, Hounds shows how progressive metal can have both groove and heart.
 The chorus demands the listener to sing along.
 The thumping bass keeps a steady groove and features refreshing R&B variations that are not often referenced in the genre.

-The album concludes with Solitude – what feels to be a B-side from The Burden is Mine… Alone EP.
+The album concludes with Solitude – a cover off of Black Sabbath’s Master of Reality.
 Arguably the weakest song on the album due to its solemn nature, Solitude is haunting, beautiful, and sad – a different kind of feel from most of the album.
 While the track sorting of the album lets Solitude work best as the last song, it feels strange the album wasn’t bookended with another bolder song as a pick-me-up.